mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ----

 ##### Jacobian Matrix
 To complete the tutorial on the Newton-Raphson method, we will now describe the Jacobian matrix and provide the equations involved in its evolution.
-Without loss of generality, we assume that the slack bus is the first bus, followed by the set of PQ buses and the set of PV buses:
+Without loss of generality, we assume that the slack bus is the first bus, followed by the set of demand buses and the set of generator buses:
 ```math
   \begin{aligned}
     \mathcal{N}_{\text{sb}} &= \{ 1 \} \\